brettkromkamp/awesome-knowledge-management/README.md

 * [WebVOWL](http://vowl.visualdataweb.org/webvowl.html) is a web application for the interactive visualization of ontologies
 * [Polar](https://getpolarized.io/) is a knowledge manager for web pages, textbooks, PDFs, to read and study with remotely

+## People

+* [Andy Matuschak](https://andymatuschak.org/) is a software engineer, designer, and researcher working on technologies that expand what people can think and do

 ![Codex Roboticus](resources/brave-robot3.png)

 ## How to Contribute